hist - histogram csv output

 I would recommend opening a new ticket in Mantis for the request of other binning options.
 A work around for now is to run "fx" on the data (using log or sqrt).
 You would need to apply the inverse function to the bin min, max, and center columns in the CSV file.

 There are certainly options we should add to "hist" for visualizing the histogram (i.e., making a pretty plot).
 For instance, display the entire histogram (could be undesirable if you have a few extreme outliers) or display the histogram starting from the 0.5% to the 99.5% cumulative frequency (good for eliminating outliers).
 I do think you should take a moment and run "hist" in the full gui mode.
 You will see that it both outputs the min/max of the image and allows the user to change that min/max on subsequent runs.
 You don't have to run two different programs.
 If you would like I can show you.

-#9 Updated by Jeff Anderson about 7 years ago
+#9 Updated by Jeff Anderson over 7 years ago

 Summary: I am holding off on making any fixes until we can document the program further.
 Fundamentally, we need to describe how the binning of the histogram is done.
 Then when need to decide if the binning is being done correctly.
 This is a perfect project for a new student.
 I will save this in my active queue until I hire a new student and will guide him through the process.

-#15 Updated by Moses Milazzo over 3 years ago
+#15 Updated by Moses Milazzo almost 4 years ago

 - Tracker changed from Documentation to Bug

 This is being moved from a documentation issue to a bug and is being added to FY15Q3.